guillermoamaral/Webside/docs/api/changesets/upload.md

-# JSON changes to chunk-formatted file
+# Convert JSON changes to chunks

 This is a handy service to transform a file in chunk format specific of the dialect at hand to a set of changes in JSON.